 This app generates three words for whatever location you are in, to a resolution of 3m x 3m squares, anywhere on Earth.
 It’s used by the emergency services, and is a much easier way of telling them your location than grid references.
 It’s free as well.

-I actually use the compass app quite a lot, along with Google maps or OutdoorGPS, so I can point at some land in the distance, see what direction it is, then reference the map to see what it is.
+I actually use the compass app quite a lot, so I can point at some landmark in the distance, find out what direction it is in, then refer to Google Maps to see what it is.

 Things I’d like to have

 When I get up to the highlands of Scotland it gets pretty remote, and some of my planned routes are over moorland with no paths, no people, and no mobile phone coverage.
-There are even stories of people who have died, this tragic story of a woman who starved to death in the Kervaig bothy near Cape Wrath for example.
+There are even stories of people who have died.
 You need some serious equipment up there.
 Like this Garmin GPSMAP 66s GPS.

 This rather expensive beastie combines a GPS trekking tool, and satellite communicator.
 You can send and receive text messages from anywhere on earth (probably not underground though 🙂), and contact the emergency services with the SOS button.
 The GPS trekking feature isn’t great on it, apparently.
 It’s £400, plus £15 a month for when you want to use it.
 Quite a lot of money but better than dying out there.